 - Inflict pain and harm on someone else; and

-- Does this in order to experience a type of pleasure for themselves
+- Experience a type of pleasure for themselves

 Torture is not like the act of murder in the sense that it doesn’t require any premeditation.